-Logging in through the Web interface requires directing the Web client to the configured IP address of the PT40 unit.
+Logging in through Web requires directing the Web client to the configured IP address of the unit.

 To log in by Web interface:

 In the login window, enter a valid username and password and press OK.

 If you enter an invalid username or password, you will be prompted again.